samsquire/multiplexing/README.md

 Only one thread needs to SORT.
 Push, pop shall block until the state changes to the right state.

+# per thread state

+Each kernel or green thread has a buffer of pending written events and pending requests that they are waiting to read and pending event dequeuing.

+On each re-entrance tick each thread/green thread greedily dequeues as many work items as it can and adds it to its read buffer.
+It then tries to enqueue its write buffer into the event RingBuffer.

+It then processes events in its read buffer.

+The thread uses the non blocking calls to the event ringbuffer.

+We want threads to all be READING at the same time and WRITING at the same time, so we need some way of marking a thread's status as finished doing either of these.

+At the beginning of a thread/green thread tick, we call eventbuffef.block() and one of the thread checks that all threads are FINISHED_WRITING and if so, it compareAndSet the event ringbuffer status to SORTING.
+The first successful thread then sorts the event buffer.
+At the end of the sort the thread status changes to READING state of the event ringbuffer.

+When a thread has enqueued all its reads to the event ringbuffer it marks itself as FINISHED_READING.
+It then calls block() on the event ringbuffer which waits until all threads have FINISHED READING.

+It then marks itself as WRITING and greedily Enqueues all its writes.
+Then it marks itself as FINISHED_WRITING and proceeds to process events.

 # Sort stopping